HarlincolnSinghThandi/Flight-Ticket-Booking-System/README.md

 4. Time
 5. smtplib
 6. ssl (pip install ssl)
 >Time, random and smtplib is part of python's standard library, so you do not have to install it via command prompt or cmd.
-Just in case if you experience installation errors, check for the solution the same.
+Just in case if you experience installation errors, check for the solution online.